Sunday, 13 September

 I am able to implement the design and more importantly to be able to interface good public policy to build a healthy sustainable community in the only private city in metropolitan Australia.
 I will not be able to do so if I am just an architect.
 This challenge has driven me to wake up every morning thinking all aspects of community building.
 Being a private organization, building a city has its challenges.
 It is a long termed project and as business students you would possibility asked how profitable will it be.
 The value of public good is often misplaced or forgotten in our balance sheets.

 You may want to ask what is the new balance?
 The second consideration, more importantly is for my family especially my daughter whom developed petit mal epilepsy at the age of 7.
 Amongst other complications, this affected her confidence most.
 The educational system in Singapore wasn't really sympathetic towards her condition.
-Apart from work I use to coach Yuki in her studies and fueled her interest in art.
+Apart from work I use to coach Yuki in her studies and fuelled her interest in art.
 She wasn't confident she could gain entry into any University.
 Seeing her worked so hard and still having those doubts were very painful.

 When Yuki was in year 12, I decided that one way of coaching her is by showing her that is never too late to learn even if she doesn’t make it then.
-I then decided to study with her I could also at the same time take the opportunity advance my thoughts on public good on how a project like Yanchep can be a good, enriching and challenging
+I then decided to study with her I could also at the same time take the opportunity advance my thoughts on public good on how a project like Yanchep can be a good, enriching and challenging business case.

 My professors wondered why I needed to even continue my studies thinking I was over qualified whereas I thought otherwise.
 Sitting in an examination room after 22 years thinking that there is a possibility that I might fail the exams is quite a humbling experience.
 Yuki set for exams that very same year and now I am proud to say that her commencement from year 12 to University in Architecture was seamless.